 4. Bed Bugs Engorged with Blood

-The bugs will also suck blood from different warm-blooded hosts despite that they prefer feasting on human blood.
+The bugs will also suck blood from different warm-blooded hosts despite being feasting on human blood.

 The other hollow tube will draw the host’s blood.
-The bugs will hide for about 5 to 10 days during time which they’ll digest the blood, mate and in addition lay eggs.
+The bugs will hide for about 5 to 10 days; they’ll digest the blood, mate, and lay eggs during the time.

 Bed Bugs Engorged (Image A) Vs. Not Engorged (Image B)

 4. Bed bugs on Curtains